your-package-is-here/yourpackageishere/README.md

            CREATE DATABASE yourpackageishere;

-3. Before adding anything, run the following command in your database

-            INSERT INTO roles(name) VALUES('ROLE_USER');
-            INSERT INTO roles(name) VALUES('ROLE_ADMIN');

-4. On your application.properties, make sure postgres is set up on with your individual user environment variables
+4. On your application.properties, make sure postgres is set up on with your individual user environment variables.

         spring.datasource.url=${DATABASE_URL}
         spring.datasource.username=${DATABASE_USERNAME}